Cognitive Behavioral Therapy for Sexual Performance Anxiety: Does It Work?

 OK, so pretty good, 40-60% improvements with just CBT.
 But for the amount of time involved in doing the sessions and the exercises and the amount of time it might take to see results, I can see how you might be a little hesitant in choosing CBT to solve your mental ED.

-A second meta study I found said pretty much the same thing.
-Just note there was some couples and group therapy mixed into those first results.
+A second meta-study I found said pretty much the same thing.
+Just note there were some couples and group therapy mixed into those first results.

 I love science.
 Research says it works for most guys.
 Great.
 I'm totally on board.
 Beyond that....take this with as big a grain of salt as you like: again I'm not a doctor or a psychologist.
 And the guys who succeeded with CBT don't call me, so my perspective is a bit skewed.